axelvaldez/radical-companies/_posts/missing chapters/2022-05-07-rcoins-decentralized-minting.markdown

   <p>For example, if a community feels harmed by the actions of CarelessCO they can make their case to a few of its co-owners to at least get a conversation going.
 If the harm affects many such communities and all its co-owners refuse to engage, they can simply record the failed discussion to CarelessCO’s COINs.
 Some people may interpret this as a high risk (to society) while others may see it differently.
 We all get to decide.</p>

 <h1><span class="_paradigma">rCoin</span> Risks and Benefits</h1>
- <p>There is plenty of evidence that shows that a currency, one that actually actually flows, can benefit a society,<sup id="fnref18"><a href="#fn18" rel="footnote">18</a></sup> while money stuffed under a mattress only benefits the hoarder.</p>
+ <p>There is plenty of evidence that shows that a currency, one that actually actually flows, can benefit a society,<a href="#en18"><sup id="bm18">&hairsp;&nabla;&hairsp;</sup></a> while money stuffed under a mattress only benefits the hoarder.</p>
  <p>People have figured out that, in today’s world, one way to keep money flowing is by having it lose its value over time (<em>i.e.</em>, there is no point in hoarding it because it will “rot”).
 This can be done by inflation or demurrage.
 Inflation, the decline of purchasing power, has been the preferred method of national governments for controlling the value and availability of its coinage.
 Governments can do this by several means, including by tweaking interest rates, which impacts the supply of national fiat coins.
 We all know that “inflation is bad,” but we cannot do anything about it.</p>
  <p>The other approach is by demurrage, where coins <em>lose</em> their value over time.
 There’s been a number of local deployments of demurrage coins and they are generally beneficial to the local economy.
 However, as far as I know, demurrage has never been used at a national level.
-The poster child of demurrage is the &ldquo;Miracle of Wörgl."&rdquo;<sup id="fnref19"><a href="#fn19" rel="footnote">19</a></sup>.
+The poster child of demurrage is the <em>Miracle of Wörgl."</em><a href="#en19"><sup id="bm19">&hairsp;&nabla;&hairsp;</sup></a>.
 During the Great Depression, the town of Wörgl, Austria, was quickly running out of money, like most of the world.
 The mayor issued Wörgls to pay people for doing local jobs and the local shops agreed to accept them.
 The bills had to be stamped every week in order to keep them valid, and every stamp reduced the value of these coins.
 This kept the notes in circulation.
 So much so, that people even paid taxes earlier rather than let their currency “rot.”</p>
  <table>
   <tr>
    <td>